Saurabh0699/TechEazy-Backend-Task-/README.md

 To use this API user or admin have to register themself as their Role for login and access the data and perform their task.
 A Student can enroll in multiple Subjects.
 This is typically implemented using a many-to-many relationship.
 JWT Authentication: Ensure that your security configuration correctly handles JWT-based authentication.

+For the help to run it properly I have already uploaded Json file above So if you find any problem/issue to run or perform testing please get reference from that file.